 In order to make use of cron functionality, you must follow the products' installation instructions exactly; specifically, you must set the file permissions for each script whose name begins with "cron" to 755, which allows the file to be executed.
 The installation instructions for each product list the locations and names of the "cron" files.

-server does not use the standard location of '/usr/local/bin/php' for PHP..
+Additionally, on some servers you may need to open up these cron scripts in a text editor and change the first line of the file to reflect your server's path to PHP, if the server does not use the standard location of '/usr/local/bin/php' for PHP..
 If your cron scripts are not running as they should, consult your web host or server admin to make sure the path to PHP is correct.

 In any of these control panels, you will have options to enter how often you wish for the command to run along with a command to run.The command should be the path to the file you are wishing to run.
 You would enter would take the format of: